The Nystr\"om method for convex loss functions: Setting and notations

-when {the distribution} $P$ is known only through a training set of independent samples $\D= (x_i,y_i)_{i=1}^{n}\sim P^n$.
-Since we only have the data $\D$, we cannot solve the problem exactly and given an empirical approximate solution $\wh w$, a natural error measure is the the excess risk which is a random variable through its dependence on $\wh w$, and hence on the data.
-Notice also that, in the case of hinge loss, an upper bound on the excess risk is also an upper bound on the classification risk, i.e. the risk associated with the $0-1$ loss $\ell_{0-1}(y,a):=\mathbb{1}_{(-\infty,0]}(y\;\text{sign}(a))$ (see Zhang's inequality in \cite{steinwart2008support}, Theorem 2.31).\\ In the following we are interested in characterizing its distribution for finite sample sizes.
-Next we discuss how approximate solutions can be obtained from data.
+when {the distribution} $P$ is only known through a training set $(X_1,Y_1), \dots, (X_n,Y_n)$ composed by $n$ copies of $(X,Y)$.
+Since the data are finite, we cannot expect to solve the problem exactly.
+Given an empirical approximate solution $\wh w$, a natural error measure is the the excess risk which is a random variable through its dependence on $\wh w$, and hence on the data $ (X_i,Y_i)_{i=1}^{n}$.

+We make the following assumptions on the data distributions and the loss. \begin{ass} There exists $C >0$ such that $X$ is a $C$-sub-gaussian centered random vector. \end{ass} We recall that a random vector $X$ taking value in a Hilbert space $\H$ is called $C$-sub-gaussian if